Best Disney soundtracks: 11 of the best musical soundworlds conjured by the inimitable Mouse House

 10. The Hunchback of Notre Dame (1996)

-In 10th place and kicking off the top 10 is The Hunchback of Notre Dame.
+In 10th place is The Hunchback of Notre Dame.
 Disney’s bracingly mature adaptation of Victor Hugo’s classic novel benefits immeasurably from Alan Menken’s highly dramatic score, one of his finest for a Disney animation.

 Avant-garde choral chants and impassioned string arias mesh smoothly with the songs co-written by Menken and Stephen Schwartz (‘Out There’, ‘God Help the Outcasts’, ‘Hellfire’), which both lament the tragedy and celebrate the humanity of the titular Quasimodo.
 Both Menken and Schwartz were Oscar nominated for their efforts.